wshih88/Pewlett-Hackard-Analysis/README.md

 1628	"Senior Staff"
 179	  "Technique Leader"

+Assuming all things being static, we should expect to backfill these 6,347 positions over the next several years.

 ## Technical Deliverable 2:
 Pewlett-Hackard's mentorship program has an elegibility requirement to be born in the year of 1965.
 Sorting through our databases, we located 2,243 employees elegible for the mentorship program.
 Please see mentor_final.csv for a detailed list of names.